micheldearaujo/NoSQLSentimentAnalysis/README.md

 </div>
 <hr>

-This amount of information can provides us with some insights about the food market in Brazil.
+This amount of information can provide some insights about the food market in Brazil.

 ## Exploratory Data Analysis